earnx-stake/EarnX-Lottery/README.md

 - Number2 is the last X bytes of sha256(number1 using hexadecimal string)
 - Number3 is the last X bytes of sha256(number2 using hexadecimal string)
 - Lucky number is the last X bytes of first network block hash (using hexadecimal string) after Sunday 0h UTC.
-The winner is who have the closer number of Lycky Number.
+The winner is who have the closer number of Lucky Number.
-If there is any number collision when generating the participantes numbers, we increase X by 1 and repeat all the calculations again.
+If there is any number collision when generating participantes numbers, we increase X by 1 and repeat all the calculations again.